Last Updated on November 25, 2021

 Are Oysters High in Mercury?

 Oysters are typically very low in mercury.
-The FDA’s mercury measurements from 1991 – 2009 state that oysters had, on average, 0.012 PPM (parts per million) of mercury (source: FDA).
+The FDA’s levels of mercury measurements from 1991 – 2009 state that oysters had, on average, 0.012 PPM (parts per million) of mercury (source: FDA).

 The measurements don’t say whether the oysters were wild or farmed, however, the Environmental Defense Fund does make this distinction and have given a “low” mercury rating to a wide variety of oysters (source: EDF) including: